-We’re solidly in Spring now, with flowers everywhere and longer days to enjoy.
-The most recent Thrive Kitchen class explored ways to enjoy Spring Vegetables.
+While today’s weather in San Francisco doesn’t reflect it (rain!), we’re coming to the end of spring now, with longer and longer days to enjoy.
+I am very much looking forward to summer tomatoes and stone fruit, but while we still have them to enjoy, I’m cooking with as much spring produce as I can.
 What comes to mind for you?
 Spring makes me think of carrots, asparagus, radishes, and peas.
 Bell peppers and arugula are in season, and if you look at the seasonality charts, mangoes are in season somewhere!
-So these were my inspirations for the latest class menu.

-As always, I thought about how to use these happily readily available vegetables and prepare them in less expected ways, using the power of herbs, spices and flavors from around the world.
-Of the many dishes we prepared, one of the standout surprise hits (surprise because it looks like just a pile of grated carrots) is this grated carrot salad from my beloved and soon soon-to-be-defunct Lucky Peach.
-I like this recipe because it is absolutely delicious and also demonstrates several cooking maxims:
+As always, I thought about how to use these happily readily available vegetables and fruits and prepare them in less expected ways, using the power of herbs, spices and flavors from around the world.
+While this salad may look like just a pile of grated carrots, this recipe from sadly defunct Lucky Peach is absolutely delicious and also demonstrates several cooking maxims:

 1) the simplest recipes are often the best